 A good example is the analysis of a UK Biobank Alzheimer’s disease population with around 900 patients.
 GWAS analysis finds just the single APOε4 locus in this dataset.
 In contrast, we found disease associated SNP combinations that included 267 unique SNPs that map to over 100 genes.
 Most of these have plausible mechanistic connection to the disease via mechanisms including neuroinflammation, regulation of monoamine oxidase, and neurotoxicity signalling cascades as well as lipoprotein metabolism (involved in β-amyloid clearance).

-Figure 2.
-Comparison of results from GWAS (l) with a single gene identified and PrecisionLife (r) with 13 communities comprising 267 SNPs mapped to 113 genes from the same UK Biobank Alzheimer’s disease study.
+Figure 3.
+Comparison of results from GWAS (left) with a single gene identified and PrecisionLife (right) with 13 communities comprising 267 SNPs mapped to 113 genes from the same UK Biobank Alzheimer’s disease study.

 By comparing the pathways of these genes we can further stratify the patient population into 6 subgroups, each with a distinct mechanistic basis driving their form of the disease.
 These range from lipoprotein metabolism to changes in immune function caused by prior viral infection through metabolic syndrome and dysregulated neurotransmitters.

 Figure 4.
 PrecisionLife stratification of a UK Biobank Alzheimer’s disease population into 6 mechanistically distinct patient subgroups with case prevalences for each mechanism in the Alzheimer’s population shown.

 It can be seen that the penetrance of these different mechanistic drivers of Alzheimer’s is only between 17%-32%.
 This sets an upper limit on the degree of clinical efficacy it will be possible to demonstrate for a drug targeting that mechanism if patients are chosen at random from those with an Alzheimer’s diagnosis.